Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 draft-ietf-dprive-bcp-op-10

 * Remove direct references to draft-ietf-dprive-rfc7626-bis-05, instead have one general reference RFC7626
-* Clarify that the DROP statement outline is non-normative
+* Clarify that the DROP statement outline is non-normative and add some further qualifications about content
 * Update wording on data sharing to remove explicit discussion of consent
+* Move table in section 5.2.3 to an appendix
+* Move section 6.2 to an appendix
 * Corrections to references, typos and editorial updates from initial IESG comments.